-After the diagnostic tests (described in the Diagnosis section) are completed, the doctor will assign a stage, which is needed to plan treatment.
-The four stages of Hodgkin lymphoma (I to IV; one to four) are described below.
+After the diagnostic tests (see the Diagnosis section) are completed, the doctor will assign a stage.
+This is needed to plan treatment.
+There are 4 stages of Hodgkin lymphoma (I to IV; 1 to 4).

-In addition, each person’s disease is put into one of two categories, A or B, based on whether the person has symptoms of unexplained fever, drenching night sweats, or weight loss in the six months before diagnosis.
-A means the patient does not have these symptoms, while B means that the patient has at least one of these symptoms.
+In addition, each person’s disease is put into 1 of 2 categories, “A” or “B,” based on whether the person has specific symptoms related to the disease.
+These symptoms include unexplained fever (at least 100.4 degrees Fahrenheit or 38 degrees Celsius for 3 consecutive days), drenching night sweats, or weight loss of 10% or more in the 6 months before diagnosis.
+“A” means the patient does not have these symptoms.
+“B” means that the patient has at least 1 of these symptoms.

-Stage I: Cancer is in only one area of the lymph nodes or in one area or organ outside of the lymph nodes.
+Stage I: Cancer is in only 1 area of lymph nodes.

-Stage II: Cancer is in two or more lymph node areas on the same side of the diaphragm, or cancer is in one lymph node area and in one area or organ next to the lymph nodes.
+Stage II: Cancer is in 2 or more lymph node areas on the same side of the diaphragm.

 Stage III: Cancer is in lymph node areas above and below the diaphragm.
-The cancer may have spread to an area or organ near these lymph nodes and, possibly, to the spleen.
+If the cancer has spread to the lymph nodes above the diaphragm, this stage indicates cancer is also in the spleen.

 Stage IV: Cancer has spread outside of the lymph node system to the lungs, liver, bones, bone marrow, or other organs.

-A treatment regimen (schedule) may be selected based on the disease’s classification as low, intermediate, or high risk.
-This classification is based on several factors, including the cancer’s stage, whether the tumor is bulky, and whether the patient is experiencing specific symptoms (defined as A or B; see above).
+Your child’s treatment plan may be selected based on the disease’s classification as low risk, intermediate risk, or high risk.
+This classification is based on several factors, including the cancer’s stage, whether the tumor is bulky, and whether the patient is experiencing specific symptoms.
+Those symptoms are defined as “A” or “B,” as explained above.

-- Children with low risk Hodgkin lymphoma usually have stage IA or stage IIA disease without bulky tumors.
+Low-risk Hodgkin lymphoma: The cancer is usually stage IA or stage IIA disease without bulky tumors or "E" lesions.

-- In high risk Hodgkin lymphoma, the cancer is in a later stage or is causing B symptoms like fever, drenching night sweats or weight loss.
-This could include stages IIIB and IVB.
+High-risk Hodgkin lymphoma: The cancer is in a more advanced stage or is causing B symptoms like fever, drenching night sweats, or weight loss.
+This typically includes stages IIB, IIIB, and IVA or IVB.